mouse-reeve/kyranides/transcription.md

 latitudo pupille, effusio, effectio, defectio, atrophia,_ or _{G}, glaucedo, {G}, geminæ pupillæ, {G}, metalopa, myops, obscuratio,_ here are twelve.
-In the whole substance of the Eye, there are {G}, {G}, {G}, combustio, suffusio, apostema, comestio, ulcus, circumdolor, psydrakium,_ here are ten.
-And there are several sorts of _Rheums,lene, {A}, subitum, calidum, dulce, frigidum, tepidum, tenue, acre, antiquum
+In _the whole substance of the Eye, there are {G}, {G}, {G}, combustio, suffusio, apostema, comestio, ulcus, circumdolor, psydrakium,_ here are ten.
+And there are several sorts of _Rheums, lene, {A}, subitum, calidum, dulce, frigidum, tepidum, tenue, acre, antiquum
 & arenosum, aluminosum,_ here are eleven
 Rheums, and in all fifty five Diseases.